webspace-sdk/webspace-engine/github-writeback.md

 ![image](https://user-images.githubusercontent.com/220020/209758531-8b372422-f49e-4924-aed0-09d87e143af5.png)

-- Now, proceed to select **only select repositories** and find your particular webspace repo.
-Please **don't** add other repositories as it can cause security issues
+- Now, proceed to select **only select repositories** and find your particular webspace repo. **Don't** add other repositories since they are unneeded, and it's better security practice to avoid unnecessary permissions.
+-
 ![image](https://media.discordapp.net/attachments/723384793034784901/1057525527235285012/repo_access.png)

 - We will now be selecting the required permission for the personal access token, which is, **Contents** :